18F/18f.gsa.gov/_posts/2016-07-11-conversation-about-static-dynamic-websites.md

 **Greg:** While CMSs come with all those extra features packed in, static site generators tend to optimize for simplicity.
 Some people see that as a strong advantage.
-On 18f.gsa.gov, for example, we have that tagging feature but on useiti.doi.gov — also a Jekyll site hosted on Federalist — they don’t because they don’t need it, and if they ever do, they have the freedom to design the feature as it best suits their problem, or use someone else’s solution.
+On 18f.gsa.gov, for example, we have that tagging feature but on [useiti.doi.gov](https://useiti.doi.gov) — also a Jekyll site hosted on Federalist — they don’t because they don’t need it, and if they ever do, they have the freedom to design the feature as it best suits their problem, use ours, or someone else’s solution.
 With most CMSs, you opt into those features the way they were designed by the CMS team.

 They’re also easier because the content is visible and portable.
 All the